 Is your WordPress blog performing at it’s best?
 How quickly does the page load?
 Is it sluggish?
 Your website’s performance is one of the key factors in ensuring that the visitors are having a good experience with your site.
 So I personally think it is worthwhile to spend some time tuning/optimizing the site for performance.
 In this article I have listed various tips and tricks on how to speed up a WordPress Site.

-Before diving into the optimization tips and tricks I recommend measuring the current performance of the site so you have some benchmarking figures to compare against after you make the changes and see how it has affected the performance.
+Before diving into the optimization tips and tricks I recommend measuring the current performance of the site so you have some bench-marking figures to compare against after you make the changes and see how it has affected the performance.

 How to Measure the Performance of a Site

-1. I use the Page Speed tool from Google to measure performance and try to achieve a score of 85+ out of 100.
-Page speed has a browser addon to measure the performance of a site.
-Page Speed analyzes web pages and suggests ways to improve their performance based on a set of rules for high performance web pages.
+I use the PageSpeed Insights tool from Google to measure performance and try to achieve a score of 80+ out of 100.
+PageSpeed Insights analyzes web pages and suggests ways to improve their performance based on a set of rules for high performance web pages.

-2. You can also use YSlow Firefox addon to measure the page load time of a site.
-YSlow is a Firefox add-on integrated with the Firebug web development tool.
-So to use YSlow you will have to get the Firebug addon and then install the YSlow addon.
+You can also use YSlowÂ addon for Chrome or Firefox to measure the page load time of a site.
+YSlow has an add-on integrated with the Firebug web development tool.

 The number of database queries a webpage makes to load the page have an effect on the page load time.
 You can use the following piece of code in the footer of your theme to find out how many database queries a page is making:

 Make sure the webpage is not making any unnecessary database queries.

-4. You can use the website speed tester to find out how fast your site loads.
+You can use the website speed tester to find out how fast your site loads.

 Basic WordPress Site Optimization Tips and Tricks

-- Upgrade to the latest wordpress release (you should be doing this for security reasons anyway)
+- Upgrade to the latest WordPress release (you should be doing this for security reasons anyway)

-- Optimize and Repair your Database from myPhpAdmin.
+- Optimize and Repair your Database from PHPMyAdmin.
 You can use the wp optimizeÂ plugin that does this for you.

 Intermediate to Advanced Optimization Tips

-- Combine CSSÂ files into one big CSSÂ file (one 50kb file loads a lot faster than five 10kb files)
+- Combine CSSÂ files into one big CSSÂ file (one 50kb file loads a lot faster than five 10kb files).

-- Reduce the number of dynamic PHP and http calls (Use subdomains to share the load)
+- Reduce the number of dynamic PHP and HTTP calls (use sub-domains to share the load).

-- Don’t use ETags unless you are taking advantage of it (How to configure ETags).
+- Don’t use ETags unless you are taking advantage of it (how to configure ETags).